WPP-Public/Potato-ACE/src/ace/components/toast/README.md

 }
 ```

-#### Changed
+#### Visibility changed

-`ace-toast-changed`
+`ace-toast-visibility-changed`

 This event is dispatched when Toast visibility changes.
-The event name is available as `EVENTS.OUT.CHANGED` and its `detail` property is composed as follows:
+The event name is available as `EVENTS.OUT.VISIBILITY_CHANGED` and its `detail` property is composed as follows:

 ```js
 'detail': {